 What is distributed generation?

-Distributed generators, also known as 'embedded generators', are generators located at a home or business that are capable of generating electricity for use on the premises.
-They may also be capable of putting surplus power back into our network.
+Distributed generators, also known as 'embedded generators', are generators located at a home or business to produce electricity for that home's or business's own use.
+They may also export surplus power back into our network.

-We have two information packs for people or organisations wanting to install distributed generation and connect to our network:
+We have helpful information guides for all you need to know if you want to install distributed generation and connect to our network.

-Approving your generator for connection to the network
+Approving your generator for connection to our network

 The approval process to connect your generator is normally completed by a qualified installer.
 Our aim is to have your application approved within five working days.